 Who are we?

-Innovation conseil is a consulting, engineering and training firm.
+Innovation Conseil Ltd is a consulting, engineering and training firm.
 We are accompanying with enterprises, organizations and private companies, which operate in Kigali, Bangui and Africa.

 Our mission

 Our vocation is to accompany with our clients in their daily challenges and help them to overcome it through innovative solutions.
-To appropriately execute the assigned projects entrusted to us by using our skills, knowledge and know-how, in order to bring value and deserve the trust of our customers.
+To carry out the assigned projects entrusted to us by using our skills, knowledge and expertise, in order to bring value and deserve the trust of our customers.
 We accompany, train, develop and we are committed to tailor-made services!

-At innovation Conseil Ltd, we focus on a high quality offer and on the constant satisfaction of our customers.
+At Innovation Conseil Ltd, we focus on a high quality offer and on the constant satisfaction of our customers.
 We make every effort to meet the expectations of our customers.
 To achieve this we are in a process of perpetual innovation.

 The ultimate goal is to achieve success through the provision of workable solutions in your market, in your environment and within your organization.